SM12345678/DeepLearningFinalProject/README.md

-# DeepLearning Final Project
+# Deep Learning Final Project

-Waste Recycling with Improved Object Detection:
+# Waste Recycling with Improved Object Detection:

 Large images pose a problem for the conventional object detection techniques.
 Object detection techniques like R-CNN, SSD are computationally extensive.
 They also incur heavy memory and runtime costs for large or densely populated images.
 This project aims